TeamForAll/Backend/README.md

 #### Data

-all the data in mongoDB expires at 00:00:00 hours
+all the players and teams data in mongoDB expires at 00:00:00 hours